For San Felipe Museum

 7 colours lagoon

 The landscape that makes up the Bacalar lagoon is captivatingly exotic.
-Surrounded by mangroves and exuberant vegetation, it can be traveled in small canoes to enjoy its almost 50 kilometers in length and thus be aware of the wonderful polychromy of its calm waters.
+Surrounded by mangroves and exuberant vegetation, it can be traveled to enjoy its almost 50 kilometers in length and thus be aware of the wonderful polychromy of its calm waters.

 At the entrance of the town there is another unmissable space: the Cenote Azul, an impressive water hole that extends in the middle of thick vegetation that contrasts with the indigo of its waters.
 The depth of this majestic spectacle of nature is unknown, because these bodies of water have a system of underground caverns that are connected to each other.
 Which makes it -in some cases- impossible to track the bottom.